-The best garden hose to buy in 2024: Our tried and tested favourites
+The best garden hose to buy in 2024: Top tested hoses, kits and reels

 Keep your lawn and borders watered with the best garden hoses, kits and reels, all of which have been extensively tested

 A good garden hose is an essential garden accessory.
-It’ll keep your plants healthy and your grass a luscious green during the summer and it’s a must-have if you have a pressure washer or need water for paddling pools or DIY projects.
+It will keep your plants healthy and your grass a luscious green during the summer and it’s a must-have if you have a pressure washer or need water for paddling pools or DIY projects.

 However, all hoses are not made the same.
-Cheaper hoses may be prone to kinks or splitting, while even some more expensive hosepipes may not be durable or easy to handle.
+Over my years of testing, I’ve found that cheaper hoses may be prone to kinks or splitting, while even more expensive hosepipes may not be durable or easy to handle.
 That’s why I’ve spent a considerable amount of time over the last four years testing hosepipes, reels and kits from some of the biggest (and not so big) brands, to find out which work well and are built to last, and which don’t make for grade.

 Below you’ll find what I deem to be the best garden hoses of various types across a range of price points.
 And if you want more info before you make your choice, you’ll find it in the buying guide that follows.